Pino Presti: Since the 2000s

+In May 2023, the vinyl album Pino Presti & Garden Planet - Sharade was released, also digitally uploaded on the main Streaming platforms.

+In November 2024, a remastered version of the album 1st Round, was released and published on digital platforms by Planet Records.

+On February 6, 2025, the compilation Soul Touches, produced by Pino Presti and distributed by Planet Distribution, is released and promoted in major digital stores.

+On March 25, 2025, coinciding with the birthday of Mina, the project Mina Arrranger Pino Presti: Finali Strumentali was released on major digital platforms.

 Martial arts

-Presti has trained in Shotokan karate and Goshindo under master Hiroshi Shirai from 1967 to 1985.
+Presti trained in Shotokan karate and Goshindo under master Hiroshi Shirai from 1967 to 1985.
 He has also trained on several occasions under other Japanese masters such as Taiji Kase, Hidetaka Nishiyama, Keinosuke Enoeda, Takeshi Naito, Hideo Ochi.
 He holds a 5th degree black belt obtained in Rome, in 1987.